rmoultonhuber/CSC-101-Final-Project-PokerGame/README.md

     win_or_lose - Created by Jeremy, modified by Ruben

-    betting - Created by Ruben
+    betting - Created by Ruben, modified by Jeremy

-    play_game - Created by Ruben
+    play_game - Created by Ruben, modified by Jeremy

     game_start - Created by Ruben